DGA Awards 2018 Winners: The Complete List

 John Gonzalez, "Live PD" for "Episode 50"

-Brian Smith, "MasterChef" for "Vegas Deluxe & Oyster Schucks"
+WINNER: Brian Smith, "MasterChef" for "Vegas Deluxe & Oyster Schucks"

 Adam Vetri, "Dare to Live" for "Chainsmokers"